asciamanna/asciamanna.github.io/_drafts/ping-pong-pair-programming.md

 ---
 The most effective form of Pair Programming I've experienced is called Ping Pong Pair Programming.
 I find it so effective that I prefer not to pair at all if I cannot ping pong program.
 The majority of development teams I've encountered who occasionally pair program don't practice ping pong pair programming.
 They view "pairing" as one developer taking a much more passive role.
 I suspect these teams would enjoy pair programming more and identify its benefits if they tried ping pong pairing.
 <!--more-->
 I've read about Ping Pong Pair Programming as far back as 2002.
-However, I didn't begin to practice Ping Pong Pair Programming until I joined an eXtreme Programming (XP) team.
+However, I didn't begin to practice it until I joined an eXtreme Programming (XP) team.
 I quickly took to the practice, finding it incredibly engaging and enjoyable.
 As someone who values collaborating with other developers this was collaboration at a level I had not previously experienced.
 Furthermore, this constant and close collaboration built a camaraderie with a team of developers which I have not been able to replicate since.
 There are about eight to ten developers with whom I've worked that I feel an incredible bond with as a result of constant pair programming over a significant period of time.
 These are folks I would jump at the chance to work with again.

 ##Description
 Ping Pong Pair Programming is the intersection of two XP practices: